 His entrepreneurial choices were guided by a strong sense of responsibility towards his employees, their family members and the community.
 It was his humanity, courage and foresight that guided his choices helped transform the Umbra Cuscinetti of the past into UMBRAGROUP today, an international brand and world leader in precision mechanics and aeronautics.

 For Valter, the real value of a company is the person and he was committed to creating a family atmosphere in the company where each person can grow to his full potential, basing his work relationships on mutual respect.
-Christian values motivate actions, including work, and bring us closer to the Greater Economy: a commitment to creating wealth so that it can be redistributed among employees and in the community.
+Christian values motivate actions, including work, and bring us closer to the Economy of communion: a commitment to creating wealth so that it can be redistributed among employees and in the community.

 There are countless projects for the community.
 A concrete example is Foligno’s splendid Kids Library, created in 2011 thanks to a contribution from UMBRAGROUP and The Boeing Co.